Shopify vs. WooCommerce: Which shop is better?

 3. SEO is your main channel

-4. You want to save costs long-term
+4. You want to save costs in the long term

 With technical know-how (or an experienced agency like GoldenWing), you can perfectly tailor WooCommerce to your needs.

-6. You need special features
+6. You need special functions

 7. You want full data control

-8. Your content marketing is central
+8. Your content marketing is key.

-Migration: From Shopify to WooCommerce (and Vice Versa)
+Migration: From Shopify to WooCommerce (and vice versa)

 From Shopify to WooCommerce